Building

 Today:

-In 2015 marked the centennial of the Grand Rapids Masonic Center where a special stone was moved to the property at a location within the southeast parking area where a time capsule was stored within it.
 Over the course of one century, this building has stood through economic hard times such as the Great Depression and has sustained the losses of its brothers through war.
 It has served the community in many various ways, providing a location for the military of WWI and WWII for personnel to obtain coffee and a meal in the banquet room or entertainment in the Amphitheater, hosting church services, weddings and receptions, Boy Scout activities, Swing dancing, continually being a resource of its community where it has been located for over 100 years as well support the community through charity contributions.
 There is a wealth of beauty and history to this place.
 By exploring a physical tour of this building, you will be able to see the history of its changes over the years, and how those changes reflect cultural and societal transition throughout 100 years.
 Since its design approval in 1914 by the Masonic Temple Association of Grand Rapids (MTA), this MTA has continuously owned and operated the 233 Fulton Street East facility ever since for the use by Masons and the public.